Glossary

 - fsync

 On Unix and Unix-like operating systems (of which Linux is the latter), the fsync(2) system call causes all buffered file descriptor related data changes to be flushed to the underlying block device.
-When a file is modified on a modern operating system the changes are generally not written to the disk immediately but rather those changes are buffered in memory for reasons of performance, calling fsync(2) causes any in-memory changes to be written to disk.
+When a file is modified on a modern operating system the changes are generally not written to the disk immediately but rather those changes are buffered in memory for performance reasons, calling fsync(2) causes any in-memory changes to be written to disk.

 - generation